Frkncm/Event_driven_framework/README.md

 This framework is created for applications where everything has been created based on events.
 It is still being developed and it can be considered as a toy framework till the required stuff has been completed.

 it is inspired by QP Framework, which provides highly modern and reliable Real-time Event Driven Framework.
-You will find a similar implementation from QP in code.
+You will find a similar implementation from QP in this repo.

 # Software Architecture scheme